Cradle Of Basketball

 No other city in the United States can boast an array of basketball history like Lawrence.
 Although the game was invented in Springfield, Massachusetts, Lawrence, Kansas is where the game of basketball “came of age”.
 That’s why we’re often called the “Cradle of Basketball.”

 The University of Kansas has the only college basketball program founded by the inventor of the game, Dr. James Naismith.
 The Debruce Center, a unique facility that explores the rich history of basketball, is the home of Dr. Naismith’s original “Rules of Basket Ball”.
 Right next door is the legendary Allen Fieldhouse (the loudest place in all of sports to watch a game).
 While exploring Allen Fieldhouse you will find the Booth Family Hall of Athletics.
 This museum of memorabilia honors the greatest athletes in University’s history.

-With three NCAA National Championships, it’s safe to say that Lawrence is embedded in basketball history.
+With four NCAA National Championships, it’s safe to say that Lawrence is embedded in basketball history.

 For a little history: